bkd-mba-fbi/evento-portal/doc/sad.md

   deactivate portal
 ```

+To avoid conflicts when multiple tabs try to renew a token of the same scope, the [Web Locks API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Locks_API) is used to implement a leader election pattern such that only one tab (the "leader") is renewing the token and the others are waiting.

 ## Substitution Start/Stop

 The starting or stopping of a teacher substitution also happens via a redirect and results in a new token (without code verifier).
 The redirect is implemented in the [SubstitutionsToggle.ts](../src/components/Header/SubstitutionsToggle.ts) component, the handling of the result in [auth.ts](../src/utils/auth.ts).